MicrosoftDocs/sql-docs/docs/relational-databases/databases/move-system-databases.md

 2. Stop the instance of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] or shut down the system to perform maintenance.
 For more information, see [Start, Stop, Pause, Resume, Restart the Database Engine, SQL Server Agent, or SQL Server Browser Service](../../database-engine/configure-windows/start-stop-pause-resume-restart-sql-server-services.md).

-3. Move the file or files to the new location.
+3. Move the file or files to the new location and verify the [!INCLUDE[ssNoVersion_md](../../includes/ssnoversion-md.md)] service account still has permission to access it.

 4. Restart the instance of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] or the server.
 For more information, see [Start, Stop, Pause, Resume, Restart the Database Engine, SQL Server Agent, or SQL Server Browser Service](../../database-engine/configure-windows/start-stop-pause-resume-restart-sql-server-services.md).